JaapHinke/iottum/api/admin/user/nexudus.md

 Actions triggering a Nexudus `Activate coworker contract` webhook event:
 * a new user is created with a plan that allows iotspot access
-In iotspot: Start app and sign in with new user’s email, should show appropriate location(s)/workspaces immediately.
 * an existing user purchases a plan that allows iotspot access
 * an existing user changes to a plan that allows iotspot access